|Type Of Search||Purpose||When to Use||What It Looks Like|

 |Truncation||Truncation instructs the database to find words that begin with the letters you entered and does not pay attention to how they end.||You can use truncation when you have keyword(s) that may have similar forms which can return information that is related to you topic.||

-Truncation symbols can very by database but are often an asterisk * or a question mark ?
+Truncation symbols can very by database but are often an asterisk *

 these searches could return america, american, americanized.